Spring Garden Revival

 Professional Site Assessment & Drainage Engineering for Acton’s Glacial Till & Rocky Upland Soils

-Site assessment in Acton begins with mandatory soil testing, often through the UMass Soil & Plant Nutrient Testing Lab, to determine pH (typically 5.5–6.5), nutrient levels, organic matter, and contamination.
-Lime (preferably dolomitic) is recommended to raise pH to the target 6.0–7.0.
-The USDA Web Soil Survey identifies local soils as glacial till, rocky uplands, and some marine clay, each with unique drainage and compaction challenges.
-Topographic surveys using laser levels, drainage pattern analysis, and Dig Safe (811) notification (72 hours recommended) are required.
-Drainage engineering must ensure a minimum 1–2% slope away from structures, with subsurface solutions for poorly drained sites, and integration with municipal systems where applicable.
+Site assessment in Acton begins with mandatory soil testing, often conducted through the UMass Soil & Plant Nutrient Testing Lab, to determine pH, nutrient levels, organic matter, texture, compaction, and contamination.
+The region’s glacial till and rocky upland soils are typically acidic (pH 5.5–6.5), requiring lime amendments to reach the target pH of 6.0–7.0.
+The USDA Web Soil Survey provides detailed information on local soil types, drainage classifications, and seasonal water tables.
+Site evaluation includes a topographic survey (using laser levels), drainage pattern analysis, and Dig Safe (811) notification at least 72 hours in advance.
+Tree root protection and awareness of the frost line (36–48 inches) are critical.
+Drainage engineering should ensure a minimum 1–2% slope away from structures, with a maximum of 33% for stability, and may require subsurface solutions like French drains for poorly drained sites.

 Acton Conservation Commission Requirements for Grading Near Protected Areas